 What about the environment?

 Despite the report acknowledging the damaging impact of intensive arable agriculture, it does not advocate organic agricultural methods.
 Report after report is screaming that plants, insects and animals are disappearing at alarming rates, and industrial agriculture is a significant contributor to their demise.
 Even here in Ireland, biodiversity is under serious threat.
 A scenario where a large number of people adopted this vegan style of diet would not help reverse the decline, it would only increase the amount of pesticides and herbicides used, further wiping out species.
 The only sustainable way to halt and reverse this decline is traditional, small scale farming with animals living outside in their natural environment (here are a couple of great articles on how re-wilding works to give animals the best life possible, restore lost native species and biodiversity while providing a living for farmers and “duck eggs are enriched by an escargot diet” in bio-dynamic farming).
+And, if that isn’t enough for you here is another excellent article I have recently been made aware of (April 2022) on biodynamic farming for beginners.

 So eat your meat, poultry, fish, eggs and cheese, they’re better for you than you realise, but do try to source local and where possible organic.
 Find a farmers market or other shop where you know the quality is good and enjoy!!